 Well, it’s just a mic – you plug it and it works.
 I never felt anyone needed a manual for that (laughs).
 Also, things like impedance are generally spec’d in the favor of the manufacturer anyway, and I don’t have an anechoic chamber to do the acoustic measurements on mics that other companies do.
 But to be honest, I’m just not a manual guy; I never look at them when I buy stuff.
 Does the gear sound good or not?
 If not, then send it back.
 I’ll probably include stuff like that when my operation grows, but for now I do everything myself and the mics don’t stay around long enough in my workshop for me to spec them anyway.
 They either get sold or sent off to be demoed.
 Besides, what’s a frequency distribution going to tell you about a ribbon mic?
 Generally speaking, all ribbons look the same on a chart – they all roll off at around 7 KhZ, but that doesn’t tell you anything about the mic’s texture.
 I can’t remember the last time I looked at a chart and bought a mic based on that, which is why I never thought of including one.

 – You used to ship the SR-1A in foam-lined, softwood cases.
 I don’t see those anymore.

-My brother is the woodworker, so I rely on him for that.
+My brother is a woodworker, so I rely on him for that.
 He took the time to make those softwood boxes when he wasn’t on tour.
 We still have some in stock, but we’ve modified them to open like a book instead, which is a more user-friendly design.
 The SR-2N comes in a wooden box as well, although we can’t ship the matched pairs in the same case because the magnets would pull together.
-The SR-3 comes in an aluminium case, and so does the Stereo SR-2N.
+The SR-3 comes in an aluminum case, and so does the Stereo SR-2N.

 (Below: Matched pair SR-2Ns and their cases)